acmacm/PassiveRTT/TCP3/Discussion of results.md

 https://github.com/acmacm/PassiveRTT/blob/master/TCP3/TCP3_LP_freq1000_a0.1.pdf

-but this peak at 64 Hz or 15.6 ms is not easliy related to the measured RTTs, maybe one fourth of 60 ms, or a multiple of one of the very small RTTs (< 5 ms).
+but this peak at 64 Hz or 15.6 ms is not easliy related to the measured RTTs, maybe 4 x 16.666 Hz, or approx one fourth of 60 ms or a multiple of one of the very small RTTs (< 5 ms).

 At least the p-value is only leaning toward a chance outcome.